roldanmoncada/Team-Profile-Generator/README.md

 ## Description:

 This application is a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each team member.
+There are tests to be run and they are accessible through the `__Tests__` folder.
+Run the test files by inputting `npm run test` into your command line.
+You can run the app itself by inputting `node index.js` into your command line.

 The functionality of this application will be displayed via video clip as requested by the assignment's Grading Requirements.